LucasMW/mongaComp/README.txt

 1310844
-Lucas Menezes, T1 1715
+Lucas Menezes, T2 1715
 —————————————————————

-Use make to compile:
-make

 Description of monga language: http://www.inf.puc-rio.br/~roberto/comp/lang.html

+First, use must use make to compile: make

-To run the tests for the lexical, use make testlexical
+To run the tests for the syntax, use make testsyntax

 To clean builds, use
 make clean

+make testlexical is currently unavaible

+All testlexical exclusive parts are currently unavaible

 Requirements:
 C compiler
 make
 flex
+bison
 bash

 rules.lex was developed using flex.
 Although, it was written to also work in lex, it was never tested.

+grammar.y was developed using bison.
+If bison and yacc differ, bison output should be considered correct for this project

 Folder structure:
-src/ contains the source code: rules.lex,lex.h and main.c. lex.c is generated form rules.lex by using flex.
+src/ contains the source code: rules.lex,lex.h and main.c. lex.c is generated form rules.lex by using flex. grammar.c & grammar.h are generated using bison

 test/ contains test suites.
 Each folder is a collection of test cases.
 For instance, take the simple folder which contains most of the tests